Claudia Black: Theatre

+Voiceover work

 Since the early 2000s Black has been a prolific voice actress in video games.
 She has gained particular attention for her work with BioWare's Dragon Age and Mass Effect series.
 Her son Odin Thurkettle voiced her character's son in Dragon Age: Inquisition.
 She also played Chloe Frazer in the Uncharted series.
 In 2016, she appeared in Call of Duty: Infinite Warfare as Engineer Audrey "Mac" MaCallum.
 She has narrated several audiobooks, including George R. R. Martin's Dreamsongs.

-Black has appeared in numerous television series in the United States, including The Originals, The Nevers, and Ahsoka.
-In 2016 she played the major role of Dr. Sabine Lommers in the CW miniseries Containment.
 In 2014, she had a voice-over role in Rick and Morty as Ma-Sha in the episode "Raising Gazorpazorp".
 She lent her voice to the character of Sheryl Goodspeed in the animated series Final Space.
-Her film roles include Joan in the thriller film Time Now and Karla Grey in the science fiction film Deus, which she also produced.

 Personal life

-Black married her husband, Jamie Thurkettle, in 2004.
-They have two sons, Odin and Viggo, born in 2005 and 2007 respectively.
-Black and Thurkettle divorced in 2016.
-Black currently resides in the United States and is an American citizen.
+Black married her husband, Jamie Oddie, in 2004.
+They have two sons.
+Black and Oddie divorced in 2016.
+Black resides in the United States and became an American citizen in 2020.
 She lives in Los Angeles.

-Black has spoken at length about her experiences with personal trauma, which inspired her to become her a trauma coach.
+Black has spoken at length about her experiences with personal trauma, which inspired her to become a trauma coach.
 Although raised Jewish, she has fallen out of touch with the religion and identifies as a lapsed Jew.